INCLUDED IN THIS PRODUCT

 Playing Preschool Year 1 is designed to begin when your child is between the ages of 2.5 – 5 years old.
 The programs are both incredibly open-ended and designed to meet the wide needs and developmental differences of children.

 Year 2 is designed specifically for children who have completed the full Year 1 program.
 Once your child has done that, they are ready for Year 2.
 Year 1 is the foundation for Year 2, and Year 2 needs the meat from Year 1 to make sense.
 They go together.
+Learn more about why Year 1 is so important HERE.

 What will my child learn?